Tunel (band): 1980–1992

 In 1992 Ninković started working with reunited S Vremena Na Vreme and Tunel ended their activity.

 Post breakup

 After Tunel disbanded, Janković started working as a Radio 202 editor and host.
 With guitarist Boban Birtašević (a former Siluete member) and drummer Jovan Ljubisavljević "Kića" (a former Crni Biseri member) he formed his Vlada Jet Band.
 With the new band he recorded six studio albums, the 2005 album Brand 40 featuring Ninković on backing vocals.

 In 1996 Raglas Records released Tunel greatest hits compilation It's Only Rock 'n' Roll.

 In 2021 Long Play record label released the album Uživo 1982–1985 (Official Bootleg) (Live 1982–1985 (Official Bootleg)), featuring recordings from the band's performance in Kulušić club in Zagreb and from perofmances on youth work actions in Negotin, Paraćin and Pirot.

+In 2022, Fidbox record label released the compilation album Antologija on vinyl as a double album.
+In 2023, Antologija was released on CD by PGP-RTS.